AdobeDocs/experience-manager-assets-essentials.en/help/manage-collections.md

 1. Click **[!UICONTROL Collections]** in the left rail, select a collection, and click **[!UICONTROL Details]**.
 1. View the collection metadata using the **[!UICONTROL Basic]** tab.
 1. Modify the metadata fields, as necessary.
-You can modify the Title, Description, and Author fields.
+You can modify the [!UICONTROL Title], [!UICONTROL Description], and [!UICONTROL Author] fields.

 ## Share links for collections {#share-collection-links}